 Estate Planning Practice Areas

 Depending on the size of your estate and your family situation, more complex planning may be required.
 Various trusts are available to both minimize taxes and protect loved ones.
-The attorneys at Daley Zucker can help with every aspect of your estate planning including:
+The attorneys at Daley Zucker, LLC can help with every aspect of your estate planning including:

 Our Estate Planning AttorneysPatricia Carey Zucker

 Vicky Ann Trimmer

 Karen W. Miller